-- examination the student must be enrolled at the time of submission and must not have any outstanding tuition fees or other charges. - (b) The candidate shall submit two copies of a thesis embodying the results of the research and the Use of Thesis Form, which can be found on the Postgraduate Studies website. - (c) A candidate may include in the thesis, or attach as an appendix to it, any of his or her relevant published work.
-Where the published work has more than one author, it shall be accompanied by a statement signed by the candidate identifying the candidate's own contribution.
+(c) A candidate may include in the thesis or attach as an appendix to it any of his or her relevant published work.
+Where the published work has more than one author, it shall be accompanied by a completed "Co-Authorship" Form (available from the Postgraduate Studies website).
 While published work can be included in the thesis, the thesis must be a single coherent document.
-Further information regarding the inclusion of published work is included in the document "Including publications in a PhD thesis" which can be found on the Postgraduate Studies website. - (d) A candidate must indicate in the thesis any part which he or she has previously used for another degree.
+Further information regarding the inclusion of published work is included in the document "Including Publications in a PhD Thesis" which can be found on the Postgraduate Studies website.

+- (d) A candidate must indicate in the thesis any part which he or she has previously used for another degree.
 (See Regulation 1 concerning the requirements for original work.) - (e) Once examiners have been appointed, as below, the thesis shall normally be sent to the examiners within 10 working days.
-Prior to being sent out for examination the Examiner's Request Form and the Supervisor's certificate must be submitted by the HoD/S to the Postgraduate Office.
+Prior to being sent out for examination the "Examiner's Request" Form and the Supervisor's Certificate must be submitted by the Head of Department or Head of School to the Postgraduate Office.